dubinsky/dubinsky/_posts/2011-12-12-on-option-and-checked-exceptions.md

 Dick went on to suggest that exceptions should be abandoned altogether, and replaced by Either: either a value, or a reason for the failure to produce one.
 This approach is trivially consistent with the idea of forcing the explicit handling of the special situations (as exemplified by Option), but I do not think that it is a viable alternative to
-exceptions: often, you <u>do</u> want to jump over a bunch of layers of code and deliver the exception to a handler directly.
+exceptions: often, you _do_ want to jump over a bunch of layers of code and deliver the exception to a handler directly.

-On the other hand, Either does seems to be conceptually equivalent - and arguably syntactically better - alternative to
-<u>checked</u> exception!
-If you do not want to jump over code, but want to propagate the failure reason and force the
-programmer to deal with it explicitly - Either seems to be cleaner than checked exceptions (which we do not have in Scala anyway :)).
+On the other hand, Either does seems to be conceptually equivalent - and arguably syntactically better - alternative to _checked_ exception!
+If you do not want to jump over code, but want to propagate the failure reason and force the programmer to deal with it explicitly - Either seems to be cleaner than checked exceptions (which we do not have in Scala anyway :)).

-(Either <u>is</u> (I think) used in Haskell l to represent exceptions, but jumping over stack frame is not really an option in a purely functional setting :) Also, the pain of explicit propagation of the Either values is alleviated by monads and syntax sugar, if memory serves.)
+(Either _is_ (I think) used in Haskell l to represent exceptions, but jumping over stack frame is not really an option in a purely functional setting :) Also, the pain of explicit propagation of the Either values is alleviated by monads and syntax sugar, if memory serves.)